 My naval career has taken me across the country and overseas, meaning that I have been away from home for extended periods of time.
 Like many families where someone works away, we chose to live close to family when we moved back to Perth in 2005.
 They were a tremendous help when I was away at sea, supporting my wife and our two children, one of whom has a disability.

 In the years since we moved home, my children, Grace and Gryff, have attended Kelmscott Primary School, and my wife Cam became a primary school teacher.
 She taught at Armadale Primary School before moving to the new Beenyup Primary School in Byford this year.

 Over the years, I have volunteered for the First Nations Homelessness Project, an organisation that seeks to improve the wellbeing of vulnerable families, and I have also been an active volunteer in local landcare groups.

-Last year, I was elected as a councillor for the River Ward of the City of Armadale and have been working hard to advocate for my community.
+I was elected as a councillor for the River Ward of the City of Armadale in 2019 and worked hard to advocate for my community.